gravitational/teleport/rfd/0184-agent-auto-updates.md

 #### Canary testing (phase 5)

-A group in `canary` state will get assigned canaries.
+A group in `canary` state will be randomly assigned `canary_count` canary agents.
+Auth servers will select those canaries by reading them from instance heartbeats and writing them to the `canaries` list in `agent_rollout_plan` status.
-The proxies will instruct those canaries to update now.
+The proxies will instruct those canaries to update immediately.
-During each reconciliation loop, the auth will lookup the instance heartbeat of each canary in the backend.
+During each reconciliation loop, the auth will lookup the instance heartbeat of each canary in the backend and update `agent_rollout_plan` status if needed.

 Once all canaries have a heartbeat containing the new version (the heartbeat must not be older than 20 minutes), they successfully came back online and the group can transition to the `active` state.